-Our compensation committee held five meetings during 2019 and it has met two times to date in 2020.
-In February 2020, the compensation committee reviewed and approved salaries for 2020 and annual incentive payouts for 2019.
-In April 2020, the compensation committee and the Board approved the compensation committee report and the inclusion of the CD&A in this proxy statement.
+Our compensation committee held five meetings during 2022 and it has met two times to date in 2023.
+In February 2023, the compensation committee reviewed and approved annual incentive payouts and salaries for our executive officers.
+In April 2023, the compensation committee and the Board approved the compensation committee report and the inclusion of the CD&A in this proxy statement.